shahtirth5/TestP/README.md

 # TestP
-A Test Portal using Object Oriented PHP
+A Test Portal using Object Oriented PHP and MySql